animuslabs/boid-docs/docs/actions/stake.md

 initiates a transfer of `quantity` of BOID from the system contract to `stake.boid`

 ## `stake.deleg`
-delegate stake by moving it from your self_staked bucket to the dedicated `stakes` table.
+Delegate stake by moving it from your self_staked bucket to the dedicated `stakes` table.
 Delegating enables you to specify another boid account that should receive the benefit of your stake while the owner account still retains ownership.
 Additionally delegating staked BOID unlocks the ability to lock tokens until some round in the future.
 This enables very long lockup periods for specific benefits as well as increased security(self delegation is allowed).
-Delegated stakes have a special limitation in that they must be specified in units of 10k BOID, this reduces RAM costs and helps prevent spam.
+Delegated stakes have a special limitation in that they must be specified in units of 10k BOID, this reduces RAM costs and helps to prevent spam.

 **Input Parameters**
 ```ts